 Low doses of perchlorates don't seem to hurt healthy adults — volunteers who took 35 milligrams for 14 days or 3 milligrams for six months showed no thyroid-related problems, and studies of workers exposed to similar amounts for years also failed to uncover any major side effects.
 Plus, perchlorate advocates often point out that it should theoretically all be incinerated in the sky before any can fall down to contaminate the ground.

-EPA spokesman Skip Anderson cautions that these weren't health-effects studies, and points out that more data are needed to determine how great a risk perchlorates pose in surface water around the country.
+EPA spokesman Skip Anderson cautions that these weren't health-effects studies, and points out more data are needed to determine how great a risk perchlorates pose in surface water.
 Still, he says, their results "suggest that some perchlorate in fireworks is not combusted and therefore can wind up in the environment."

 The smoke from fireworks' burned charcoal and sulfur fuel also contains particulate matter that can get lodged in people's lungs, an immediate danger for those with asthma or chemical sensitivities.
 Prolonged exposure to similar airborne particles from diesel exhaust has also been shown to cause lung cancer.
 Air-quality monitors reportedly spike for about three hours after a fireworks show.